OthankQ/100-days-of-code/r1-log.md

 ### R2D39

 Finally got the Mac mini.
 Played around with the Xcode playground using the exercise code file from lynda.com lecture.
 Learned how to use objects using IBoutlet and IBaction.

+### R2D40

+Finally got my hands dirty making really simple apps using Xcode.
+Lightbulb that turns on and off, app showing image using picker viewer object, alarm app that turns the background app using date picker object.
+Interesting stuff.